cs3216/cs3216.github.io/coursework/product-design/index.md

 For this assignment, you will be designing and building a prototype that demonstrates your app's user flows.
 There are a large number of available UX design tools in the industry, but we recommend using either [Figma](https://www.figma.com/) or [Adobe XD](https://www.adobe.com/sea/products/xd.html).

-Figma is a design tool that is available as a web application.
+**Figma** is a design tool that is available as a web application.
 Its most prominent feature is its support for real-time collaboration, allowing team members to work on the same wireframe, mockup or prototype simultaneously.
 Figma also has community plugins available for additional functionality, such as Iconify which collates over 50,000 icons for use within your designs!
 Furthermore, students and educators can obtain a pro license from Figma for free.

 * <https://www.figma.com/community/plugin/all>
 * <https://www.figma.com/templates/>
+* Export your designs out as a `.fig` file when submitting.
+[Instructions can be found here](https://help.figma.com/hc/en-us/articles/360040028114-Guide-to-exports-in-Figma#Export_in_bulk) at the very bottom.

-Adobe XD is another powerful design tool that is able to convert your designs into interactive prototypes.
+**Adobe XD** is another powerful design tool that is able to convert your designs into interactive prototypes.
 These prototypes can be published onto an online link and can be run on mobile devices as a simulation of the real thing.
-Adobe provides a lot of free XD resources and design templates that follow the latest design trends:
+However, Adobe recently stopped offering their free starter plan and switched to a 7-day free trial instead.
+If you're keen on trying this out and/or you have an Adobe subscription, Adobe provides a lot of free XD resources and design templates that follow the latest design trends:

 * <https://www.adobe.com/sea/products/xd/resources.html>
 * <https://www.xdguru.com/>
+* Save your designs locally as a `.xd` file and submit that.

 Apart from Figma and Adobe XD, here are some other tools you may choose from:

-* [InVision](https://www.invisionapp.com/): We have secured a free education edition for your use.
-See [Coursemology](https://coursemology.org/courses/2095) for more information on how to obtain an account.
+* [InVision](https://www.invisionapp.com/): Their free plan allows users to have one prototype with unlimited screens and unlimited collaborators for an unlimited period of time.
 * [Sketch](https://www.sketchapp.com/): An industry standard, but it is not free and available only on macOS.
 * PowerPoint.
 * Paper and pencil for wireframe sketches.

 Whatever tool you choose, it has to be able to produce a prototype that fulfills all of the assignment's requirements.
 In particular, the final prototype needs to be **interactive** and **demonstrate user flows** through the app.
+Feel free to check with the teaching team if you are unsure about the tool you plan to use.

 <div class="box">
   <strong class="milestone-counter">Milestone 0a (Compulsory, not graded):</strong> Describe your app in one paragraph.
 What does your app do and why?
 (You can come back and complete this milestone retroactively.)